mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! info "Info"
-    When you provide the `ACPowerFlow` type as an argument to functions responsible for adding components or making modifications, you are essentially inquiring about the feasibility of reusing the `ACPowerFlow` type.
-If it is possible, the `PowerSystem` composite type will be modified, enabling you to seamlessly transition to the iterations without the need for any intermediate steps.
+    When a user employs `ACPowerFlow` as an argument in functions for adding components or modifications, functions are checking if `ACPowerFlow` can be reused.
+If possible, both `PowerSystem` and `ACPowerFlow` types will be modified, allowing for a seamless transition to subsequent iterations without extra steps.

 ---